StartPolymer/polymer-boilerplate/README.md

 sudo gem install sass
 ```

-Can you use [Ubuntu VM Image](http://www.osboxes.org/ubuntu/) for other OS :wink:
+For other OS, you can use [Ubuntu VM Image](http://www.osboxes.org/ubuntu/) :wink:

 ## Usage